jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 So what tool have I given you to defeat the Sith?

 Sure it's easy to mock Darth King Charles.
 It's easy to mock Darth Blockbuster.
-We have history that showcases their stupidity.
 We have the cyborgology of history books and news articles to see their stupidity.

 But who is the Darth in your life that'll you'll stand up to and saw "Hey listen asshole, clean out the garbage can and let someone else take command".

 For Techvolution to be real, that has to happen.

+The ruling philosophy hasn't been updated since America ran on dirt roads.
+It assumes unexplored horizons filled with wilderness that needs to be tamed in a land rush.
+Economic growth was paramount, hallowed in our culture protected in our rule book.

+That's not the world we live in.
+We know America is 330,000,000 square miles.
+We know what resources there are.
+Growth has stopped.
+Now we need efficiency.
+Yet without a new ruling philosophy the salesman, the brokers, the spenders, are prioritized over the makers, the savers.

+In 1973, when Gordon Moore said "We are really the revolutionaries in the world today—not the kids with long hair and beards who were wrecking the schools a few years ago."
+Most of the world's electronics was researched, designed, and made in America.
+Within twenty years that was barely the case.

+That was the watershed moment in Western societies.
+The digital revolution didn't come with a political one.
+Rather than using digital tools to transform American, we exported America to keep old philosophies alive.
+We should have changed to obess about efficiency.

+But that wasn't what corporate aristocracy knew how to do.
+Without a new ruling philosophy they went for the self-importance of performance art and the spectacle to distract the masses.
+That's why gas car brands multiplied, models were "redesigned" every year, all so the marketers, salesman and brokers had ever more ammo for their garbage meetings.

+They rejected digital tools for the same reason kings rejected science books and people owning muskets.
+It meant there was nothing left to manage.

+- success of the ruling philosophy, jumlbes the definition of success. it is serving hte heirarchy of the new tools, or making even newer tools? when does a story jump the shark?

+All the while American should have been making Tesla's, and even better, started to build communities were digital tools like telecommunications over jam packed roads and mental illness inducing traffic.

+When the spectacle would wear off on frontline people suffering in the "rust belt", the answer was always to bring in new people.
+Hence why I was cleaning office buildings as a kid.
+It was always easier to clean up after blue collar workers, they took pride in their workstations and stuff.
+Office workers had positions, so didn't like working "down".

+They used a Death Star rule book to help themselves have meetings, and keep the workers away.

+So how can the workers on the frontline fight back?

+Techvolution in their hearts, but that still needs tool.
+So what's a tool to help the workers?

+## The Anti-Death Star

 Political philosophy is often called "visions of the just and good society".
 Every political philosophy imagines a world "classic stories" where the leaders are selfless and use their powers to benefit the community.

 Socrates and Plato called these heroes the "philosopher kings", Aristotle called them "".
 Machiavelli called them a "educated prince".
 They each in their own way admonished selfish leaders, people who I called the Sith.
 None, not even my favorite Rousseau, could make a political philosophy that, when applied inside a rule book, killed the Sith forever.